-As evidenced by the information below, there were many areas of success during the 2023 - 2024 school year.
+As evidenced by the information below, there were many areas of success during the 2024 - 2025 school year.

 100% of teachers were appropriately credentialed, placed and trained, this ensured high quality instruction for students.
 All students had access to field trips and guest speakers as outlined in the charter.
-100% of students participated in a CTE pathway.
+100% of students participated in CTE courses.
 Class sizes were limited to 27 per class.
 All students had access to a counselor who provided support for college and career readiness.
 100% of high school students were in A-G approved courses or CTE pathway.
-The goals for the percentage of students meeting and exceeding on CAASPP Summative Assessment in Math and ELA for all students and students with disabilities were met or exceeded.
-Three of the four goals for the Distance from Standard Met on CAASPP in Math and ELA were for all students and students with disabilities were met.
+Middle and High school drop out rate maintained at 0% Expulsion rate maintained at 0%.
+Distance from Standard Met on CAASPP in Math and ELA improved greatly for all students and for most at-risk student groups.
+All students and all at-risk student groups made gains in Math and ELA on the local diagnostic assessment.
 All educational partners indicated a high level of connectedness to the school.
-Suspension rates dropped for all student groups and the expulsion rate maintained at 0%.

-Parent Connection (Winter 23/24) - 96% of parents feel a sense of connectedness to the school.
+Parent Connection (Winter 24/25) - 100% of parents feel a sense of connectedness to the school.